-- Wheels dropping over edges may result in serious injury, death and drowning. - Do NOT operate near water, retaining walls, dropoffs or embankments.
-The machine could suddenly roll over if a wheel goes over the edge or the edge breaks away. - This limit was determined per International Standard ISO 5395-3:2013, Section 4.6 and is based on the ISO 5395-3 Stability Test procedure described in Annex A. The 20 degree "limit of stability" is equal to 60% of the angle at which machine lift-off occurred in static tests.
+- Wheels dropping over edges may result in serious injury, death and drowning. - This limit was determined per International Standard ISO 5395-3:2013, Section 4.6 and is based on the ISO 5395-3 Stability Test procedure described in Annex A. The 20 degree "limit of stability" is equal to 60% of the angle at which machine lift-off occurred in static tests.
 Actual dynamic stability may vary depending on operating conditions.